fmang/geso/README.md

 play videos in a specific directory, and also search and play YouTube videos.

 It's quick and dirty, so while I hope there are no critical security issues, there's hardly any error reporting, or robustness whatsoever.
+If you need authentication, you'll have to use your webservers' facilities like HTTP Basic Auth.

 Dependencies
 ------------